JustinGoheen/lightning-pod-archive/README.md

 ## Suggested use

 This template is mostly for distributed teams who can benefit from a tool like Gitpod.
-Individuals who wish to share a work can also use this template as a guideline for creating reproducible projects.
+Individuals who wish to share open source work can use this template as a guideline for creating reproducible projects.
 Use of Gitpod is not required for individuals who do not fit into one of those two categories; these individuals will still benefit from forking the repo as a template and simply removing the `.gitpod.yml` file from the project directory.

 It is not recommended to start a Grid Session from within a Gitpod Workspace; doing so may accrue compute hours in both platforms.